jagannathan-lab/jagannathan-lab.github.io/_posts/2022-06-24-lore-munoz-prelims.md

 tags: [news, lab-party]
 ---

-Mlana and Oscar, our lab's newest graduate students from MOLB, have both passed their comprehensive exams.
+Mlana and Oscar, our lab's newest graduate students from MOLB, have both passed their preliminary exams.
 We had coffee and pastries at Lost Coffee to celebrate!
 <br>
 <br>
 <img align="left" src="/img/lore-munoz1.jpg" style="width:238px !important;height:390px !important;" />